Rateče: Geography

 Trebiža and Kravnjak creeks flow through the village.
 Their sources are on the slopes of Mount Peč (1,510 m) and Mount Petelinjek (1,552 m), constituting the extreme western part of the Karawanks range.
 Below the village and beside the main road from Jesenice to Tarvisio is the gravelly Ledine Basin, where Nadiža Creek disappears underground.
 The creek flows from the glacial Planica Valley.
 At times of heavy precipitation a small lake forms in Ledine, from which water filters through the gravel to rise again at Zelenci, a marshy wetland with an extraordinarily rich ecosystem, regarded as the permanent source of the Sava Dolinka River.

 Economy and tourism

 The village is surrounded by fields, meadows, and pastures.
-Due to the harsh climate, the inhabitants concern themselves principally with livestock husbandry, relying on summer grazing in high pastures.
+Due to the harsh climate, the inhabitants are largely employed in livestock husbandry, relying on summer grazing in high pastures.
 Most local farmers are binational landowners, with meadows across the border in Italy.